awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 ### Function reference: cron\.schedule<a name="PostgreSQL_pg_cron.schedule"></a>

 This function schedules a cron job\.
 The job is initially scheduled in the default `postgres` database\.
 The function returns a `bigint` value representing the job identifier\.
-To schedule jobs to run in other databases within your PostgreSQL DB instance, see the example in [Scheduling a cron job for a database other than `postgres`](#PostgreSQL_pg_cron.otherDB)\.
+To schedule jobs to run in other databases within your PostgreSQL DB instance, see the example in [Scheduling a cron job for a database other than the default database](#PostgreSQL_pg_cron.otherDB)\.

 The function has two syntax formats\.